ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 CREATE VIRTUAL TABLE virt_table USING my_module;
 ```

-Note: empty arguments `USING my_module()` are not allowed in the SQLite docs but do seem to work in SQLite.
+>NOTE: empty arguments `USING my_module()` are not allowed in the SQLite docs but do seem to work in SQLite.
-We take the position that no args should be formatted with no parentheses, at least for now.
+>We take the position that no args should be formatted with no parentheses, at least for now.

 ##### Case 2 Example